 Deductible A specific dollar amount that is payable by a Member for Covered Benefits received each Plan Year or Calendar Year before any benefits subject to the Deductible are payable by the Plan.
-There may be an individual Deductible and a family Deductible, and you may have different Deductibles that apply to different Covered Benefits under your Plan.
-If a family Deductible applies to your Plan, it will be stated in the Schedule of Benefits.
+Please see your Schedule of Benefits to determine which type of year your Plan utilizes.
+Deductible amounts are incurred on the date of service.
+You may have different Deductibles that apply to different Covered Benefits under your Plan.
+If a Deductible applies to your Plan, it will be stated in the Schedule of Benefits.